yunwei37/Eunomia/doc/prometheus_metrics.md

 # Prometheus Metrics Description

+## Process Metrics

+## Tcp Connect Metrics

+## Syscall Metrics

+## files Metrics

 ## Service Metrics

-Service metrics are generated from the server-side events, which are used to show the quality of service.
+Service metrics are generated from the  eunomia server-side events, which are used to show the quality of service.

 ### Metrics List
 | **Metric Name** | **Type** | **Description** |
 | --- | --- | --- |